• Skip to primary navigation

 Start with Quality Ingredients

-These healthy vegan oatmeal cookies are made in partnership with Bob’s Red Mill.
-I’m super excited to share ingredients with the Vanilla And Bean community from a brand I trust for high quality pantry staples to fuel my family’s lifestyle.
-Bob’s Red Mill ingredients are accessible and offers a wide array of baking flours, whole grain and gluten free options.
+Made in partnership with Bob’s Red Mill, I’m excited to share ingredients with the Vanilla And Bean community from a brand I trust for high quality pantry staples.
+Bob’s Red Mill offers a wide array of baking flours, whole grain and gluten free options nationwide.

-Bob’s Organic Old Fashioned Rolled Oats have an earthy flavor, soft texture and whole grain goodness in these chewy oatmeal raisin cookies.
-For healthier gluten free oatmeal cookies, make this recipe with Bob’s Red Mill Gluten Free Old Fashioned Rolled Oats and Almond Flour.
-Oats and almond flour are naturally gluten free, but to ensure that these ingredients maintain their gluten free integrity, Bob’s Red Mill handles them with care in their dedicated gluten free facility and batch tests to ensure gluten free status.
+Bob’s Organic Old Fashioned Rolled Oats and Almond Flour offer earthy flavor, and soft texture in these chewy cookies.
+Oats and almond flour are naturally gluten free, but to ensure they maintain their gluten free integrity, Bob’s Red Mill handles them with care in their dedicated gluten free facility and batch tests to ensure gluten free status.

 • Raisins: look for Thompson raisins in the bulk bins for best value.
 If you have raisins on hand, and if they’re been in the pantry forever like mine, they’ll be dry.
 Soak them in hot water before mixing into the batter to plump them up!

 • You can opt to omit the raisins in favor or chocolate!
-See recipe card notes for the swap.
+Use your favorite chocolate chips.
+The darker the chocolate, the less sweet the cookie will be.
+I like to use 60-72%.

 • Almond Flour: I use Bob’s Red Mill Super Fine Almond Flour.
 It adds nutty flavor and a tender texture to these cookies.
 And, by the way, it’s gluten free!

-• Oat Flour: You can DIY oat flour for ultimate ease.
+• Oat Flour: You can DIY oat flour easily.
 I have a How to Make Oat Flour tutorial if needed.

 A series of pictures showing 1. soaked raisins in a bowl.
-2. healthy oatmeal raisin cookie dough in a bowl.
-3. mixed healthy oatmeal raisin cookie dough in a bowl.
-4. healthy vegan oatmeal cookies on a sheetpan.
+2. oatmeal raisin cookie dough in a bowl.
+3. mixed vegan oatmeal raisin cookie dough in a bowl.
+4. vegan oatmeal cookies on a sheetpan.

-Quick Guide: How to Make Healthy Oatmeal Raisin Cookies
+At a Glance: How to Make Vegan Oatmeal Raisin Cookies

-These healthy oat cookies prep time is about 15 minutes!
 Just one bowl, a whisk, spoon, a few baking sheets, parchment paper and a cookie scoop are the only tools you need.
-There’s no resting or refrigerating the cookies, so they can be whipped up when a craving strikes!
-Here’s how to make em’ (see recipe card for details):
+There’s no resting or refrigerating the cookies, so they can be whipped up when cravings strike!

 • First, let the raisins soak in hot water to plump em’ up!